joemasilotti/masilotti.com/README.md

 * `REMOTE_KEY_PASS` - Password for SSH key
 * `REMOTE_PATH` - Where the code is deployed on the server
 * `REMOTE_USER` - authenticated user for the SSH key

+## Workshop tickets

+When someone buys a ticket to the workshop:

+1. Update the `WORKSHOP_TICKETS_REMAINING` [GitHub variable](https://github.com/joemasilotti/masilotti.com/settings/variables/actions) (not secret)
+1. Click into the most recent successful [workflow](https://github.com/joemasilotti/masilotti.com/actions)
+1. Click "Re-run all jobs"

+Setting the variable to 0 will hide the payment link from the UI.
+It should also be [deactivated on Stripe](https://dashboard.stripe.com/payment-links) to ensure no one else can purchase a ticket.